gustaveroussy/sopa/docs/cli.md

 If you don't know in which order to run these commands, refer to the image in the [homepage](..), or see our [CLI usage tutorial](../tutorials/cli_usage).

-When running the `sopa` CLI, some arguments are required while some are optional.
-For instance, for the `sopa read` command, `sdata_path` is an argument and a path has to be given directly, while `technology` is an option, and in this case the `--technology` prefix has to be used.
+When running the `sopa` CLI, some arguments are required, while some are optional.
+For instance, for the `sopa read` command, `sdata_path` is an argument, and a path has to be given directly, while `technology` is an option (in this case, the `--technology` prefix has to be used).
 For instance, if you read MERSCOPE data, it will be:

 ```
 sopa read /path/to/merscope/directory --technology merscope